When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 How much do Porch leads cost?

-For their Pay As You Go leads, Porch charges between $5 – $65 per shared lead.
+For their Pay As You Go leads, Porch charges between $5 – $100 per shared lead.
+The price is based on the service you provide and your region.

 The Porch Subscription service sets a monthly spend amount, which is exhausted as leads are accepted.